payalsawant001/CloudShop/README.md

-#Spring-Boot and Angular e-commerce app with Microservices architecture using Spring Cloud..
+#Spring-Boot and Angular e-commerce app with Microservices architecture using Spring Cloud
 ### Technologies
 - Java 8
 - Angular 8